robertonetti/yeast-cascade-mutation-simulator/README.md

 3. Implementation;
     1. Node Class;
     2. Classes relative to the cell structure;
-    3. Implementation of the Simulator:
+    3. Implementation of the Simulator;
+    4. Utility Class;
 4. Usage;
     1. Chromosome data format and reading from file;
+    2. Node and Wild Type Cell;
+    3. Step 1 - Simulation;
+    4. Step 2 - Reconstruction;
+    5. Step 3 - Visualization;
+    6. Usage of Utility Class;
 5. Notebooks;
 6. Roadmap.